ljpengelen/markdown-to-pdf/examples/notable-projects.md

 Smart O&M is the software that takes care of their clients’ building assets in a fully transparent and efficient way.
 It predicts and tracks breakdowns in the buildings, optimizes operators’ rounds and monitors and evaluates contractual commitments.

-For Engie, Luc worked as a full-stack developer (2020-2021) and backend developer (2022-2023) on a handful of back-end services and two front-end applications.
+For Engie, Luc worked as a full-stack developer and back-end chapter lead on a handful of back-end services and two front-end applications.
-In total, the back end of Engie's platform consists of around 50 microservices that communicate asynchronously via ActiveMQ and Amazon SQS, and synchronously via REST.
+In total, the back end of Engie's platform consists of around 50 microservices that communicate asynchronously via Amazon Kinesis, ActiveMQ, and Amazon SQS, and synchronously via REST.

 Java, Spring Boot, Micronaut, Amazon SQS, Amazon Kinesis, MongoDB, Angular, NgRx, Cypress, Jest, and TypeScript.
 {: .technologies}